Skip to article

 1. Confirm your products qualify

-Compare your menu against North Carolina's cottage food lane.
+Compare your menu against North Carolina's cottage food rules.
 Temperature-controlled, meat, seafood, and low-acid canned items often require a different path; check the state-specific food categories above.

 2. Register with your state agency